 Plus Size Women Throughout History: Women in the Renaissance

 The Renaissance period is all about beauty and authenticity.
-I’m sure it wouldn’t surprise you if I told you that before the likes of Slimming World, larger women were deemed sexy.
+I am sure it would not surprise you if I told you that before the likes of Slimming World, larger women were deemed sexy.
 There was a sensual attribute to curvy bodies (which I intend to uphold with my own body).

-Throughout my series I’ve covered different eras where fat women have been both cherished and frowned upon.
+Throughout my series, Plus Size Women Throughout History, I have covered different eras where fat women have been both cherished and frowned upon.
 It seemed obvious to me to cover a time where they were glorified.
 There is one era I know did this perfectly well and it is indeed my favourite movement.
 Enter the Renaissance.

 Titian, Women in a Mirror, 1512-1515 Image Courtesy of the Louvre.